paulhyomintanner/TreatmentRegimenCDSS/README.md

 # TreatmentRegimenCDSS
 Thesis topic on dynamically selecting treatment regimens for clinicians.
-The treatments are not to be used as actual treatments.
+The data and treatments are not to be used as actual treatments and are inaccurate.
+They are for testing the Proof of concept only.

 To test the Tkinter application (iteration5), clone the repository.
 Then run the `iteration5.py` script to use the GUI.
 Dependencies: customtkinter, tkinter, json, math, os, and sys